veeru22164141/Array/README.md

     Input : arr = {7, 9, 5, 6, 3, 2}
     Output : 2
-    Explanation : The maximum difference is between 9 and 7.
+    Explanation : The maximum difference is between 9 and 7. int maxDiffwithgreaterNumOnLeft(int arr[],int n);
+    int maxDiffwithgreaterNumberLeft1(int arr[],int n);

+Frequencies in a Sorted Array

+    Given a sorted array, arr[] consisting of N integers, the task is to find the frequencies of each array element.

+    Examples:

+    Input: arr[] = {1, 1, 1, 2, 3, 3, 5, 5, 8, 8, 8, 9, 9, 10}
+    Output: Frequency of 1 is: 3
+                Frequency of 2 is: 1
+                Frequency of 3 is: 2
+                Frequency of 5 is: 2
+                Frequency of 8 is: 3
+                Frequency of 9 is: 2
+                Frequency of 10 is: 1

+    Input: arr[] = {2, 2, 6, 6, 7, 7, 7, 11}
+    Output:  Frequency of 2 is: 2
+                Frequency of 6 is: 2
+                Frequency of 7 is: 3
+                Frequency of 11 is: 1
+            void freqOfElementInSortedArray(int arr[],int n);
+        void freqOfElementInSortedArray1(int arr[],int n);

+Stock Buy and Sell Problem

+    In a realm where numbers hold secrets, a captivating challenge awaits, which is, Stock Buy and Sell Problem !!!

+    Our Task: The cost of a stock on each day is given in an array.
+Find the maximum profit that you can make by buying and selling on those days.
+If the given array of prices is sorted in decreasing order, then profit cannot be earned at all.
+    Examples:

+    Input: arr[] = {100, 180, 260, 310, 40, 535, 695}
+    Output: 865
+    Explanation: Buy the stock on day 0 and sell it on day 3 => 310 – 100 = 210
+                        Buy the stock on day 4 and sell it on day 6 => 695 – 40 = 655
+                        Maximum Profit  = 210 + 655 = 865
+    Input: arr[] = {4, 2, 2, 2, 4}
+    Output: 2
+    Explanation: Buy the stock on day 1 and sell it on day 4 => 4 – 2 = 2
+                        Maximum Profit  = 2
+    int maxProfitFromStock(int arr[],int n);
+        int maxProfitFromStock(int arr[],int start,int end);
+        int maxProfitFromStock1(int arr[],int n);

+Trapping Rain Water

+    Given an array of N non-negative integers arr[] representing an elevation map where the width of each bar is 1, compute how much water it is able to trap after raining.

+    Examples:

+    Input: arr[] = {2, 0, 2}
+    Output: 2
+    Explanation: The structure is like below.
+    We can trap 2 units of water in the middle gap.

+    Input: arr[]   = {3, 0, 2, 0, 4}
+    Output: 7
+    Explanation: Structure is like below.
+    We can trap “3 units” of water between 3 and 2,
+    “1 unit” on top of bar 2 and “3 units” between 2 and 4.

+    Input: arr[] = {0, 1, 0, 2, 1, 0, 1, 3, 2, 1, 2, 1}
+    Output: 6
+    Explanation: The structure is like below.
+    Trap “1 unit” between first 1 and 2, “4 units” between
+    first 2 and 3 and “1 unit” between second last 1 and last 2